 The terminal will then show that the version is uninstalled:

-You must note that each version of the installation is independent, meaning that global packages on the previous versions installed won’t be available on a new installation.
+You must note that each installed version is independent, meaning global packages on the previous versions won’t be available on a new installation.

-As for checking what version is currently active, we covered this in the introduction to this article.
+We covered how to check the active version in the introduction to this article.
 Simply run node --version

 To ensure that globally installed packages like Gatsby CLI are accessible after switching Node.js versions with NVM, it’s important to understand how NVM manages these packages.
 If you have the Gatsby CLI installed globally on version 14 of Node, for instance, when you switch to version 16 or any other version using NVM, the Gatsby CLI will not be available in the version you just switched to.